fuseio/fuse-network/nethermind/OE_Migration.md

 ```

 3. **Install the Nethermind client** by following the guide above.
-   > Please ensure the OpenEthereum node is not running.
+   > Please ensure the OpenEthereum node is not running and only one key is active at any time.

 ```bash
 ./quickstart.sh -r [node/validator] -n [fuse/spark] -k [node_name]